How Will Visa Claims Resolution (VCR) Impact Your Business?

 - Improve the customer experience.
 Make sure the customer service department is answering emails promptly and phone call wait-times are short.

 - Issue refunds promptly.
 And, properly document action taken in your CRM.

 - Upgrade pre-transaction fraud screening.
-If genuine fraud is a concern for your business, take steps to reduce your exposure now.
+If genuine fraud is a concern for your business, take steps to reduce your exposure now (these tools can help).
 You won’t be able to sustain high levels of legitimate fraud and friendly fraud.